NSKrstic/STAT545-hw-Krstic-Nikolas/README.md

 __**GUESS!**__

+> "It's over Anakin, I have the high ground!"
+>
+> -Obi-Wan Kenobi

 ## How Changes to README.md Were Made

-> To edit README.md, I went with the second approach.
-This involved pulling,
-> editting locally, saving, comitting and pushing back to github.com.
-I primarily
-> have prior experience working with Git from STAT 450.
-Combined with the
-> refresher I got from our previous STAT 545 classes, I didn't encounter too many
+To edit README.md, I went with the second approach.
+This involved pulling, editting locally, saving, comitting and pushing back to github.com.
+I primarily have prior experience working with Git from STAT 450.
+Combined with the refresher I got from our previous STAT 545 classes, I didn't encounter too many problems.
-> problems.
 It felt pretty easy to go through the steps.

->
-> I should note though that merge conflicts were a major problem in STAT 450 when
-> working with collaborators.
-This resulted in difficulty pushing to the
-> repository, even after pulling and resolving the conflicts (an error would still
+I should note though that merge conflicts were a major problem in STAT 450 when working with collaborators.
+This resulted in difficulty pushing to the repository, even after pulling and resolving the conflicts (an error would still occur).
-> occur).
 Hopefully this won't be an issue in future assignments.